Anrock/fancon/README.md

 Control byte:
 * `(IIII CCCC)`
-* `(B)` Busy bit
-  * 1 when GPU command is being processed
-  * 0 when GPU is ready for next command
-  * Write 1 when 0 to start executing command
-  * Resets to 0 when command execution finished
 * `(C)` Command 4 bit index
   * Index of GPU command to execute
   * 0x0: sprite